ashleygyngell/discover.ly/README.md

 - HTML5

 ## Installation

 - Clone the repo from GitHub onto your machine.
 - Use yarn/npm to install all dependencies from the package.json file.

 ## Concept

+A Social Discovery app where users can post their favorite spots for sporting activities.

+## Phase One (Day 1)

+**Concept, Wireframing, Pseudocoding**

+Our intial conversation revolved around a desire to build a social app that incorporated a mutual appreciation for outdoor activities and sketched up a wireframe that walked through a basic user story and visualized our mininum viable product.

+We then spent some time working out the best way to use git branches for optimum version control and created tickets on a Trello board, pre defining all the tasks we needed to complete.

+Finally, we decided to work with an Agile methodology, to incorporate daily stand-ups and make the most of paired programming when needed.

+# Wins

+Both Tom and Elise, whilst being firm with their own ideas were incredibly easy to work with.

+## Challenges

+Occasional merge conflicts.
+Good communication and working on the tasks and merging afterwards kept us on track!

 ## The Build